codefuse-ai/CodeFuse-muAgent/README.md

 ## 🤝 Introduction
-Developed by the Ant CodeFuse Team, muagent is a Multi-Agent framework whose primary goal is to streamline the Standard Operating Procedure (SOP) orchestration for agents. muagent integrates a rich collection of toolkits, code libraries, knowledge bases, and sandbox environments, enabling users to rapidly construct complex Multi-Agent interactive applications in any field.
+Developed by the Ant CodeFuse Team, CodeFuse-muAgent is a Multi-Agent framework whose primary goal is to streamline the Standard Operating Procedure (SOP) orchestration for agents. muagent integrates a rich collection of toolkits, code libraries, knowledge bases, and sandbox environments, enabling users to rapidly construct complex Multi-Agent interactive applications in any field.
 This framework allows for the efficient execution and handling of multi-layered and multi-dimensional complex tasks.

 ![](docs/resources/agent_runtime.png)

 ## 🚀 快速使用
-For complete documentation, see: [muagent](docs/overview/o1.muagent.md) For more [demos](docs/overview/o3.quick-start.md)
+For complete documentation, see: [CodeFuse-muAgent](docs/overview/o1.muagent.md) For more [demos](docs/overview/o3.quick-start.md)

 1. Installation
 ```
-pip install muagent
+pip install codefuse-muagent
 ```

 2. Code answer Prepare related llm and embedding model configurations